 Copies of the Final Review Draft of the Plan for Northfield and Warwick were distributed to Town boards and officials, and to surrounding towns for review.
 Copies were made available at the Town Hall and the library, and a copy of the plan was also posted on the Town website for public review.
-Once reviewed and approved by MEMA, the plan was sent to the Federal Emergency Management Agency (FEMA) for their approval and was granted approval pending adoption on November 16, 2021.
-The Northfield and Warwick Select Boards voted to adopt the plan on November 30, 2021 and November 29, 2021, respectively.
-FEMA granted final approval for the plan on December 10, 2021.
+Once reviewed and approved by MEMA, the plan was sent to the Federal Emergency Management Agency (FEMA) for their approval.
+FEMA approved the plan on [enter date], and on [enter date], the Northfield and Warwick Boards of Selectmen voted to adopt the plan (see Appendix C).